trampgeek/moodle-qtype_coderunner/README.md

 student login.
 Our own quiz server at the
 University of Canterbury
-made extensive use of the RunguardSandbox for two years with no known security failures and only one minor resource-depletion problem that has now been prevented in the code.
+made extensive use of the RunguardSandbox for two years with no known security failures.
 You should be aware that it does not prevent use of system calls like *socket* that might open connections to other servers behind your firewall and of course it depends on the Unix server being securely set up in the first place.